 Heritage Week – coordinated by the Heritage Council and part of the wider European Heritage Days Programme - takes place from August 18th to 26th 2018.
 This is a special year for Heritage being the European Year of Cultural Heritage and this year’s Theme is ‘Sharing Stories’.
 Cork County has been excelling in Heritage Week activities in recent years with national acknowledgments given to the Ellen Hutchins festival in West Cork and the John Saul event in East Cork.

-Blarney & District Historical Society presents an illustrated lecture titled Blarney 1918 - Anti-Conscription - Armistice - Election in Scoil Mhuire Gan Smal (Blarney Secondary School).
+Blarney and District Historical Society presents an illustrated Lecture titled - 'Crime and Punishment in Victorian Cork' at Scoil Mhuire Gan Smal (Blarney Secondary School),

 Speaker Mr. Ronnie Herlihy, is a well known and respected member of the Cork South Parish Historical Society and author of a number of books, including ‘A Walk Through the South Parish – Where Cork Began’ and ‘Tales from Victorian Cork’.

 In recognition of 2018 as the European Year of Cultural Heritage and in continuation of the Heritage of County Cork Publication Series, Cork County Council, with the support of the Heritage Council, has just published ‘Europe and the County of Cork: A Heritage Perspective’.